wp-plugins/fg-joomla-to-wordpress/README.txt

 define('WP_DEBUG_LOG', true);<br />
 And the messages will be logged to wp-content/debug.log.

+= How does the plugin handle Weblinks? =

+* The plugin imports the Joomla web links to WordPress links managed by the Link Manager plugin: https://wordpress.org/plugins/link-manager/

 Don't hesitate to let a comment on the forum or to report bugs if you found some. http://wordpress.org/support/plugin/fg-joomla-to-wordpress